knpuniversity/oo/knpu/episode2/service-container.md

 # Service Container

 Good news: we've got great flexibility!
 Bad news: we have to create the service objects by hand *and* this stuff is duplicated.
-We need to centralize this stuff.
+We need to centralize what we've got here.

 ## Creating a Service Container

 To do that, we'll create *one* special class whose only job is to create these service objects.
-This class is called a service container, ya know, because it'll basically be a container for all the service objects.
+This class is called a service container, ya know, because it'll basically a container for all the service objects.
 You'll see.

 In `lib/` create a new file called `Container.php`.
 Inside create a class